 The Lépine Calibre

 The traditional vertical verge escapement dictated that the balance occupy its traditional position on the outside or top of the top plate.
-To make a thinner watch that would fit comfortably in a waistcoat pocket, Lépine used horizontal escapements such as the cylinder or virgule which allowed him to move the balance from outside the top plate to between the plates so that it was in the same plane as the train wheels, with its bottom pivot in the bottom plate.
-He also dispensed with the fusee and used a going barrel, and to make the movement even thinner, the barrel was pivoted in the bottom plate only, in a cantilever arrangement with no top bearing.
-The barrel is the item that normally determines how far apart the plates have to be, because it has to house a spring of a certain width and therefore cannot be made any slimmer.
+To make a thinner and flatter watch that would fit comfortably in a waistcoat pocket, Lépine used horizontal escapements such as the cylinder or virgule instead of the upright verge, which allowed him to move the balance from above the top plate to between the plates, so that it was in the same plane as the train wheels.
+The cock for the balance staff top pivot was fixed to the bottom plate instead of to the top plate, with the bottom pivot of the balance staff in the bottom plate.

 With a single top plate, there is a limit to how close it can be to the bottom plate because the watchmaker needs access to guide the pivots into their holes.
 To make the movement as thin as possible but still possible to assemble, Lépine replaced the single piece top plate with individual cocks or bridges for the top pivots of the balance and train wheels so that they could be fitted one by one.
 For the spring barrel he even dispensed with the top pivot, cantilevering the barrel off the bottom plate only.
 This design was called at the time the Lépine calibre.